 BROADCAST AND WATCH EVENTS

 “Battling Opioids,” an hour long television special produced by all the stations, first aired on all stations on Thursday, September 27, 2018, across the state, and aired again statewide December 20, 2018.
-Battling Opioids Part 2 Battling Opioids: Part 2, aired April 11, 2019, Battling Opioids Part 3 will air Thursday September 26, 2019 at 8pm est. You can help increase awareness and reduce stigma in your hometown by joining or hosting a community conversation.GET INVOLVED
+Battling Opioids Part 2 Battling Opioids: Part 2, aired April 11, 2019, Battling Opioids Part 3 will air Thursday September 26, 2019.
+You can help increase awareness and reduce stigma in your hometown by joining or hosting a community conversation.GET INVOLVED